-The data from the 6-month rat study determined a NOAEL of 25 mg/kg/day; the 9-month dog study defined a No observed adverse effect level (NOAEL) of 2 mg/kg/day, and the 28-day nonhuman primate study defined a NOAEL of \geq 30 mg/kg/day.
+The data from the 6-month rat study determined a NOAEL of 25 mg/kg/day; the 9-month dog study defined a NOAEL of 2 mg/kg/day, and the 28-day nonhuman primate study defined a NOAEL of \geq 30 mg/kg/day.
 While no NOAEL was determined in the 13-week mouse study, the relevance of the nasal findings to humans is unclear.